the-h-team/Enterprise/README.md

 ```
 ##### Now let's move onto AdvancedEconomy
 #### [AdvancedEconomy](https://github.com/Hempfest/Hemponomics/blob/1.3-pre/src/main/java/com/youtube/hempfest/economy/construct/implement/AdvancedEconomy.java)
 You may have noticed a couple new types on the way down through.
 What is a Wallet?
-What is an account?
+What is an Account?

 Let's take a look!
 #### [Account](https://github.com/Hempfest/Hemponomics/blob/1.3-pre/src/main/java/com/youtube/hempfest/economy/construct/account/Account.java)